apache/pekko-http/README.md

 ## Building from Source

 ### Prerequisites
-- Make sure you have installed a Java Development Kit (JDK) version 11 or later.
+- Make sure you have installed a Java Development Kit (JDK) version 8 or later.
 - Make sure you have [sbt](https://www.scala-sbt.org/) installed and using this JDK.
-- Make sure you also have Java 8 installed (JDK or JRE).
 - [Graphviz](https://graphviz.gitlab.io/download/) is needed for the scaladoc generation build task, which is part of the release.

 ### Running the Build